icecoobe/KernelModule/ReadWriteProc/README.md

 # TestProcEntry

-Test `proc_create` and `proc_remove` in the Linux Kernel 4.9.
+Test `read` and `write` in the `file_operations`.
 Note that APIs related Proc system change from 3.10, see detail in the reference.

 ## Module Compilation